nterrien/pkmn-odyssey-type-coverage/README.md

 ## Modify
-If you want to edit this tool for another game, the pokémon list is stored in data.js, and contains the pokemon name, types and abilities.
+If you want to edit this tool for another game, you only have to edit files in the data folder, the pokémon list is stored in pokemon.js, and contains the pokemon name, types and abilities.
 The type chart can be edited in type-chart.js.
 Ability that changes damage of a type (like Levitate or Dry Skin) can be added or changed in abilities.js.

 ## Copyrights
 Images and names of Pokémon are the property of Game Freak.